Maze Program for the Casio PB-1000

 Casio PB-1000 with FP-100 Plotting a Maze

 The FP-100 is the first vintage full-page plotter I have used.
 It handles (tracks) the paper remarkably well, surprisingly.
-I can readily see how accurately the lines overlap, especially compared to my FA-10 (for the PB-770).
+I can readily see how accurately the lines line up, especially compared to my FA-10 (for the PB-770).
 I suspect those smaller plotters depend on a very specific thickness and style of paper.
 Clearly the paper type makes a difference in those smaller plotters.

 Program Listing